Updated: Jan 24

-An incredible destination that will give you a real flavor of Iceland in a short space of time, just remember to book your time slot in advance as the Blue Lagoon is very popular amongst tourists.
+An incredible destination that will give you a real flavor of Iceland in a short space of time.
+Just remember to book your time slot in advance, as the Blue Lagoon is very popular among tourists.

 Another great place to visit is Viking World in the town of Keflavik.
 It is less than a ten-minute drive to the museum, so a taxi is a good bet.
-You can also catch the 55 bus, but you’ll need to walk and the whole journey will take something like forty minutes each way.
+You can also catch the 55 bus, but you’ll need to walk, and the whole journey will take roughly forty minutes each way.